One bowl of fufu can explain a war.

 Schrödinger’s Cat and the Trickster Spider Anansi — Africa’s Ancient Wisdom on Paradox

 What if one of the most mind-bending ideas in physics — Schrödinger’s cat — had roots in African storytelling?
 Long before quantum scientists imagined a cat both alive and dead, West African griots told tales of Anansi the spider — a trickster who is weak and powerful, foolish and brilliant, all at once.
-These weren’t just bedtime stories.
-They were early lessons in strategy, paradox, and unseen possibility.
+These weren’t just bedtime stories; they were early lessons in strategy, paradox, and unseen possibility.

 The Cat in the Box: Quantum Uncertainty in Simple Terms

 In 1935, physicist Erwin Schrödinger imagined a strange experiment: a cat sealed in a box with a vial of poison triggered by a quantum event.
 Until the box is opened, the cat is both alive and dead.
-The idea explains how the quantum world can hold two contradictory states until observation forces a single outcome.
+The idea illustrates how the quantum world can hold two contradictory states until observation forces a single outcome.

 Anansi: The African Master of Paradox

-Anansi the trickster spider in African folklore
+Anansi the trickster spider from African folklore

-Anansi the trickster — weak and powerful, foolish and wise at the same time
+Anansi the trickster — weak and powerful, foolish and wise at the same time.

 Africa’s Science of the Unseen